-• Caregiver Education Nights are held monthly via Zoom.
+• Caregiver Education Nights are held monthly via Zoom on Wednesdays from 4:45 - 6pm.
 You will receive a flyer by email each month providing the topic and date.
-Attendance is not required, but is strongly recommended, as it provides you an opportunity to learn about DBT-related topics, as well as obtain support and feedback in helping your teen as they participate in treatment.
-If you do not receive an invite, please reach out to your teen's facilitator for more information.
+Attendance is not required, but is strongly recommended, as it provides you an opportunity to learn about supporting your teen with mental illness.